Shidhishiva/Landing_Page3/README.md

 # Description
-Watch single webpage , three different watches can be seen with a trasistion effect.
+Watch single webpage , three different watches can be seen with a transition effect.

 This webpage is hoisted on github pages and the webpage [link](https://shidhishiva.github.io/Landing_Page3/#)